Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/hid-create-custom-layout-class.md

 The following example assumes that the Input System doesn't already have a custom layout for the PS4 DualShock controller, and that you want to add such a layout.

-In this example, you want to expose the controller as a [Gamepad](http://localhost:57437/com.unity.inputsystem@1.12/manual/Gamepad.html) and you roughly know the HID data format used by the Device.
+In this example, you want to expose the controller as a [gamepad](gamepads-introduction.md) and you roughly know the HID data format used by the Device.

+If you don't know the format of a given HID you want to support:

+1. Plug the device into your computer
+1. Open the Input Debugger (**Window** > **Analysis** > **Input Debugger**)
-If you don't know the format of a given HID you want to support, open the Input Debugger with the Device plugged in and pop up both the debugger view for the Device and the window showing the HID descriptor.
-Then, you can go through the Controls one by one, see what happens in the debug view, and correlate that to the Controls in the HID descriptor.
-You can also double-click individual events and compare the raw data coming in from the Device.
-If you select two events in the event trace, you can then right-click them and choose Compare to open a window that shows only the differences between the two events.
+1. Open both the debugger view for the device and the window showing the HID descriptor
+1. Go through the controls one by one, refer to the debug view, and correlate that to the controls in the HID descriptor.

+You can also double-click individual events and compare the raw data coming in from the device.
+If you select two events in the event trace, you can then right-click them and choose **Compare** to open a window that shows only the differences between the two events.

 ### Define the input data

-The first step is to describe in detail what format that input data for the device comes in, as well as the [InputControl](http://localhost:57437/com.unity.inputsystem@1.12/api/UnityEngine.InputSystem.InputControl.html) instances that should read out individual pieces of information from that data.
+The first step is to describe in detail what format that input data for the device comes in, and the [`InputControl`](xref:UnityEngine.InputSystem.InputControl) instances that should read out individual pieces of information from that data.

 The HID input reports from the PS4 controller look approximately like this: